top of page

 12 Hour Photo Rally

-Riders will receive the bonus book and GPX files via email, 48 hours prior to the start.
-Riders will receive details of the Rally hotel, which will be used for Finish and Awards Ceremony on payment of the entry fee.
+Riders will receive the bonus book and GPX files via email, 1 month prior to the start.
+Riders will receive details of the Rally hotel to be used for finish and awards ceremony on payment of the entry fee.
+If you require accommodation prior to the start and wish to maximise your competitiveness, it is recommended that you wait until the bonus book is released, plot your chosen route, and then book accommodation that allows you to get to your chosen McDonalds for a 0700 start.

 Scoring will be conducted face to face.
 Simply hand in your score sheet and show us your photos – either on a Mobile phone or Digital camera.

-To enter, send an email with “Celtic Rally 2025” in the subject line and state your name, physical mailing address and contact phone number to Graemeironbuttireland at gmail.com.
+To enter, send an email with “Celtic Rally 2026” in the subject line and state your name and physical mailing address and contact phone number to Graemeironbuttireland@gmail.com.

 If your application is successful, you will receive a Paypal Invoice, to be paid within 7 days.